robindavidgames/ci-project03/README.md

 # Future Features
 ## Multiple Users
 By updating row_to_update in update_worksheet(), etc., it would be possible to create a program that handle multiple users.
-As it stands, each user in the googledoc is simply a different row.
+As it stands, each user in the googledoc is simply a different row and all are contained in the same list of dictionaries.

 # Software Used
 * GitPod to edit code.